 Brrrr.
 The cooler weather is here so it’s time to prepare your home so that it stays warm and inviting, We have some tips that will help you on your way to keeping warm and comfortable.

 Prior to winter arriving, it’s advisable to get your heating system serviced by a professional.
-Depending on what your heat source is will of course, depend on who will be required to service it.
-The State Government of Victoria provides advice on servicing gas heaters here.
+Your heat source will dictate who will be required to service it.
 If you use a fireplace and timber as your home’s heating source, arrange for a professional chimney sweep to visit and service the flu and chimney to avoid any unwanted fire.
 If you're in need of a completely new heating system, grab some advice here, or browse heating options here.

 When renovating your home, efficient insulation in the walls and roof is a must for any dwelling.
 By not doing so will leave you vulnerable to not only inadequate heating in the winter, but insufficient cooling in the summer.
 Sustainable Energy Authority Victoria have a terrific information sheet on insulation types.